Where to shop zero waste in Sydney

 Westfield store, Bondi Junction + throughout NSW (amenities vary by location)

 Harris Farms at Bondi Junction Westfield has a selection of specialty flours, legumes, coffees, nuts and dried fruit in bulk.
-They have a dairy milk refill station, a discount ugly produce section, a loose tomato buffet and a bread-fall (unpackaged bread + waterfall).
+They have a dairy milk tap where you can refill 1L glass bottles, a discount imperfect produce section, a loose tomato buffet and a selection of delicious unpackaged Bread and Butter Project sourdough.

 Scoop Wholefoods | scoopwholefoods.com.au